Demand Forecasting: Benefits, Methods & Examples

 6. Monitor economic drivers

 Economic drivers represent all the forces that generate opportunities or costs for your business.
-For better demand forecast accuracy, economic drivers need to be taken into account that look beyond just what will affect demand demand.
-Take for example, when considering two products with the same expected future demand, the final purchase order decision can be very different if one product is expected to be long-lasting, while the other is perishable – the demand levels might be equal but the respective inventory risks aren't.
+For better demand forecast accuracy, economic drivers need to be taken into account that look beyond just what will affect demand.
+Take, for example, when considering two products with the same expected future demand, the final purchase order decision can be very different if one product is expected to be long-lasting, while the other is perishable – the demand levels might be equal, but the respective inventory risks aren't.

 Expert panel discussion: Getting demand forecasting right